 |Minimum replication frequency|

-The total score 5-6 does not necessarily mean that Coupler.io is the winner.
-It provides the most valuable benefits in terms of pricing and user orientation.
+The total score 4-4 does not necessarily mean that both tools are equal.
+Coupler.io provides the most valuable benefits in terms of pricing and user orientation.
 Stitch undisputedly wins in the total number of integrations supported and the rows import size.

 And what if you don’t need so many sources and destinations from Stitch and those provided by Coupler.io meet your needs?
-Then go ahead and try it out for free.
+Then go ahead and try it out.
 If you need more information to make a decision, read on to learn about the benefits and features you can get with Coupler.io.

 Benefits you get with Coupler.io compared to Stitch